dochoss/poe2-mcp/README.md

 ## Comparison with Python Version

-The original Python implementation is preserved in the `poe2-mcp-python` folder.
+The original Python implementation is preserved in the `poe2-mcp-python` folder and can be found on Github [here](https://github.com/HivemindOverlord/poe2-mcp).
 The C# version provides:

 - **Better Performance**: Compiled code and optimized runtime
 - **Strong Typing**: Compile-time type safety with C# 14 features